CapricanDRJ/watchers_shakespeare/index.md

 Ilistus' treachery, a poisoned dart,

-And Zadkiel's siege, that tears our realm apart.
+And Zyx's siege, that tears our realm apart.

 *He pauses, contemplating the vastness of the chamber*